 Stellar Equipment Stellar Equipment

 Read more

-Initially, Aosta Valley Freeride was a hobby project, but it grew a bit each year.
+Initially, Aosta Valley Freeride was a hobby project, but it grew each year.
 “We bought our first bike trailer in 2009 – a significant investment, recalls Ferro.
-“As we got more and more requests for guiding and shuttle services, we slowly realized we might be able to make a living off this one day.”
+“As we received more requests for guiding and shuttle services, we realized we might someday make a living from this.”

-In the meantime, Ferro bought into a skate and snowboard shop in downtown Aosta.
-“The shop did well — but I felt limited there.
-I realized that I needed to be more outdoors and wanted to be a mountain bike guide, which at this point, was not a known profession in Europe — at least not as a full-time job.”
-Ferro sold his shares in the shop just four years later.
+Meanwhile, Ferro invested in a skate and snowboard shop in downtown Aosta.
+“The shop performed well— but I felt restricted there.
+I realized I needed to spend more time outdoors and aspired to become a mountain bike guide, which at that time wasn’t a recognized profession in Europe, at least not full-time.”
+Ferro sold his shares in the shop after just four years.

 “I figured I would never regret it, so I had to try,” he recalls.

-The beautiful Aosta Valley spreads wide on the sunny side of the Mont Blanc massif north of Turin — home to well-known ski resorts, including Champoluc, Gressoney and La Thuile.
+The stunning Aosta Valley stretches broadly on the sunny side of the Mont Blanc massif north of Turin — home to well-known ski resorts, including Champoluc, Gressoney, and La Thuile.

+Stellar Equipment Stellar Equipment